Meeting with Moldova Prime Minister Pavel Filip

 During the extended negotiations with the participation of the delegations the sides discussed the expansion of economic ties in various industries, including agriculture, food production, industrial cooperation, infrastructure projects.
 Special attention was drawn to the operation of existing joint enterprises and establishment new ones, development of cooperation in the energy sector, humanitarian field and law enforcement.

-Alexander Lukashenko is convinced that the countries need to step up efforts to promote joint projects, set up joint ventures, look for new avenues for cooperation.
+Aleksandr Lukashenko is convinced that the countries need to step up efforts to promote joint projects, set up joint ventures, look for new avenues for cooperation.
 “Two thousand elevators, according to your government, are not enough.
 Elevators are made in Belarus, and they are of excellent quality.
 Why cannot we assemble them here?
 We can.
-If you need buses, let’s make them together,” Alexander Lukashenko said.
+If you need buses, let’s make them together,” Aleksandr Lukashenko said.